Spree (river)

-The Spree is the main river of Berlin, Brandenburg, Lusatia, and the settlement area of the Sorbs, who call the River Sprjewja; the name derives ultimately from spreutaną "to spring forth".
-For a very short distance close to its sources, the Spree constitutes, as Spréva, the border between Germany (Saxony), and the Czech Republic (Bohemia).
-The Spree's longest tributaries are Dahme (confluence in Berlin-Köpenick) and Schwarzer Schöps (confluence in Sprey), other well-known tributaries (since they are Berlin rivers) are Panke and Wuhle.
+The Spree is the main river of Berlin, Brandenburg, Lusatia, and the settlement area of the Sorbs, who call the river Sprjewja; the name derives ultimately from Proto-Germanic *spreutaną "to spring forth".
+For a very short distance close to its sources, the Spree constitutes, as Spréva, the border between Germany and the Czech Republic.
+The Spree's longest tributaries are Dahme (confluence in Berlin-Köpenick) and Schwarzer Schöps (Čorny Šepc; confluence in Boxberg/O.L.-Sprey), other well-known tributaries (since they are Berlin rivers) are Panke and Wuhle.

 Course

 It rises in the Lusatian Mountains and flows north through Bautzen and Spremberg.

 In the Spreewald the river passes through the towns of Lübbenau, Lübben and Leibsch.
 Just below Leibsch, the Dahme Flood Relief Canal diverts water from the Spree to run into the River Dahme at Märkisch Buchholz.
 The Spree continues north from Leibsch before flowing into the Neuendorfer See at the northern edge of the Spreewald.
 From the Neundorfer See it then flows in an easterly direction to the Schwielochsee, and then in a northerly and westerly direction to the town of Fürstenwalde.
 From Fürstenwalde the river continues to flow westwards, through the Dämeritzsee and Müggelsee, to Köpenick in the southeastern part of Berlin, where it is joined by its tributary, the River Dahme.

 The final reach of the Spree is where it is best known.
 It flows through the city centre of Berlin to join the River Havel in Spandau, one of Berlin's western boroughs, which itself ultimately merges with the Elbe to enter the sea in Cuxhaven, after flowing through Hamburg.
 On its route through Berlin, the river passes Berlin Cathedral (Berliner Dom), the Reichstag and the Schloss Charlottenburg.
 The renowned Museum Island (Museumsinsel), with its collection of five major museums, is an island in the Spree.

 In 2004 the Badeschiff floating swimming pool opened on the Spree in Berlin.